code-423n4/docs/roles/judges/how-to-judge-a-contest.md

 ## When you’re done reviewing

-Ping a C4 Contest Administrator and let us know you’re ready to hand off the results for post-judge QA and then award distribution.
+Ping a C4 Civics Administrator and let us know you’re ready to hand off the results for post-judge QA and then award distribution.